 To test our second research question and identify whether there are different effects of relevant independent variables on participation among men and women, we present separate models for each gender (Table 3).
-The aim is to evaluate the extent to which the explanatory variables impact participation differently among men and among women.
+The aim is to evaluate the extent to which the explanatory variables impact participation differently among men and women.
 Inherent in this analysis is the idea that characteristics influencing engagement affect men and women differently.
 This assessment will provide insights on the decisive factors when it comes to mediating the participation gender gap.
-First, the models are run as seemingly unrelated (SUR) regressions, giving the simultaneous equations for the female and male sample, and a Chow test is conducted.
-The test indicates whether coefficients for an independent variable are significantly different.
+First, we run the models as seemingly unrelated (SUR) regressions, which gives simultaneous equations for the gender groups.
+Subsequently, we test whether the regression coefficients are significantly different between males and females.
 Specifically, we are testing the null hypothesis that the correlation of x_i with participation is the same for men and women.
 Rejecting the null implies there are gender differences in the respective correlation.
 The gray cells in Table 3 indicate significant differences are detected, i.e. the null hypothesis is rejected at the 5% level of significance.